cypress-io/code-coverage/README.md

 ### Internal examples

+Full examples we use for testing in this repository:

+- [examples/backend](examples/backend) only instruments the backend Node server and saves the coverage report
+- [examples/fullstack](examples/fullstack) instruments and merges backend, e2e and unit test coverage into a single report
+- [examples/before-all-visit](examples/before-all-visit) checks if code coverage works when `cy.visit` is made once in the `before` hook
 - [examples/before-each-visit](examples/before-each-visit) checks if code coverage correctly keeps track of code when doing `cy.visit` before each test
-- [examples/before-all-visit](examples/before-all-visit) checks if code coverage works when `cy.visit` is made once in the `before` hook
+- [examples/one-spec.js](examples/one-spec.js) confirms that coverage is collected and filtered correctly if the user only executes a single Cypress test
 - [examples/ts-example](examples/ts-example) uses Babel + Parcel to instrument and serve TypeScript file

 ### External examples